-Skip this step if your domain was provided by a G Suite domain host partner
+Skip this step if your domain was provided by a Google Workspace domain host partner

-If your domain was provided by a G Suite domain host partner, skip this step.
+If your domain was provided by a Google Workspace domain host partner, skip this step.
 Gmail generates the domain key for you and adds it to your domain's DNS records.
 Go to Turn on DKIM signing.

 Add the domain key to your domain's DNS records

-- Sign in to the management console for your domain provider.
+- Sign in to the management console for your domain host.

 - Locate the page where you update DNS records.